-If the answer to question 1 is No, end the interview.
-However, interview should continue if answer is YES.
+If the answer to question 1 is NO (code 1), end the interview.
+However, interview should continue if answer is YES (code 2).

 QUESTION 1 demands information on household member(s) having savings account(s) (in cedis) with any banking institution.